itsjessmenezes/itsjessmenezes/README.md

 ### Hi, Jessica Menezes here 👋

-💻 Full Stack Developer - specializing in Frontend.
+💻 Full Stack Developer - specializing in Frontend.</br>
-🏠 I'm from Divinópolis, MG - Brazil.
+🏠 I'm from Divinópolis, MG - Brazil.</br>
-🌱 I’m currently learning about technology and software development.
+🌱 I’m currently learning about technology and software development.</br>
 👩‍🚀 about me: I love art, technology and everything about knowledge.
 I'm a very curious person and I'm always looking for something to learn.